Skip To Content

 1. Sign in to the organization as the owner of the hosted feature layer or as an administrator.

-2. Open the details page of the editable layer that contains fields that you don't want anyone to edit.
+2. Open the item page of the editable layer that contains fields that you don't want anyone to edit.

 3. Click the Data tab and click Fields to switch to the fields view.